winstonpuckett/sentience-rpsystem/book.md

 # Character Composition

 The composition of a character is determined by the sum of ones attributes, skills, and equipped items.
 When a player starts, they start at 0, with no (or minimal) equipment.
-Then as the game progresses, they level up attributes and skills
+Then as the game progresses, they level up attributes/skills and gain new equipment which allow them to have more predictable impact on the universe.

 ## Attributes

+Attributes govern how easy it is for a character to perform or prevent an action.
+If the character is not very social, but tries to pursuade someone of something, the chances of success would be low.

+These attributes are trait-based, as in the Big Five personality profile.
+This means that we do not treat any attribute as a static thing, but instead recognize that these can go up and down as they do in real life.
+For the most part, attributes will go up as the characters level.
+In the event of trauma (character recovering from being knocked out, being kicked out of their parents' house, etc.) the attributes may go down.

 ### Overview